Responsible Investing and ESG

 The ESG rating and supporting documentation are provided to Pantheon’s Investment Committee as part of the decision-making process for the overall investment opportunity.

-Not having a green rating does not automatically indicate a lack of intention to incorporate ESG but may be due to:
+Not having a high rating does not automatically indicate a lack of intention to incorporate ESG but may be due to:

 - A private equity manager being recently formed

 - Not having had the time or resources to put in place an ESG policy